loomnetwork/go-loom/backup/README.md

-# Backup and Restore Introduction
+# Backup and Restore Introduction.

 A little bit of care needs to be taken to ensure that backups are usable.
 So it is worth testing your backups from time to time.